 It is essential that each QA understands the requirement and develops both positive and negative test cases to achieve this goal.

-A client’s software needs to be broken down into distinct scenarios and test cases.
+A client’s software must be broken down into distinct scenarios and test cases.
 There must be a separate approach for each instance.

-This raises the question of how to ensure that all feasible scenarios/cases are included in the testing of the requirement.
-How can we be certain that no requirement will be overlooked during the testing process?
+This raises the question of how to ensure that all feasible scenarios/cases are included in the requirement testing.
+How can we ensure that no requirement will be overlooked during the testing process?

 An easy method is to link a requirement to its corresponding test cases and scenarios.
 This is referred to as a ‘Matrix of Requirement Traceability.’